Surya Sen Colony, Block B, Siliguri

 • Students can aware about the intersectional effects of sex, gender, race, class, sexuality, age, and other complex aspects of identity influence social structures and women’s empowerment.

-• Helping the students about their voting right, equal pay for equal work, fighting against gender stereotypes and per formative behaviour, protection against sexual harassment and assault, and right to own property.
+• Understand and articulate the history, strategies and goals of interconnected movements for social justice.
+And also know about their voting right, equal pay for equal work, fighting against gender stereotypes and per formative behaviour, protection against sexual harassment and assault, and right to own property.

 • Understand the International events and foreign policy issues and developments in Indian Foreign Policy approach.